spoonapps/docs/getting_started/sample_ii_-_a_web_application/sample_ii.md

 ```
 spoon run

-# Unlike Tour I, we skipped the `spoon pull` command.
+# Unlike the Hello World sample, we skipped the `spoon pull` command.
 Why?
 # `spoon run` will simultaneously download and run images in a new container.

 wget,7zip,node

-# Unlike Tour I, we have omitted the "owner/" namespace from image names.
+# Unlike the Hello World sample, we have omitted the "owner/" namespace from image names.
 Omitting the namespace causes Spoon Studio to first search for the named images on your local machine's image repository.
 # If it doesn't find a match locally, Spoon Studio automatically searches images in the spoonbrew account on the Spoon Hub, as it did in this example.
 ```